 I promise this won’t be a drag.
 I promise, promise, promise.

-I know this because I see a lot of girls every day and even if they start with their guard completely up, once they realize that I’m not here to freak out, or tattle, or go on and on about what to do and what not to do; they relax.
+I know this because I see a lot of girls every day and even if they start with their guard completely up, once they realize that I’m not here to freak out, or tattle, judge them or go on and on about what to do and what not to do; they relax.

 And that’s when we really start.

 You may be thinking that you don’t have anything to talk about, or nothing is wrong, or why does your mom think this is a good idea.

 But I know that’s a lie because you’re either in middle school, high school or college AND you are growing up.
 And nobody–not when I was your age, not now–escapes unscathed.